harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/autism/aosi-vs-chat.md

 Harmony can be highly advantageous for researchers wishing to conduct a comparative analysis of AOSI vs CHAT.
-Harmony uses advanced natural language processing and generative AI models to help researchers harmonize questionnaire items, even in different languages.
+Harmony uses advanced natural language processing and generative AI models to help researchers harmonise questionnaire items, even in different languages.
 It uses large language models to compare instruments and provides a percentage match between each item in both AOSI and CHAT.

 {{< card heading="Try Harmony" copy="Compare AOSI and CHAT " url="https://harmonydata.ac.uk/app" >}}